It is a sphingolipid found in animals’ membranes, particularly the myelin sheath.

 Sphingomyelins comprise 4 to 18% of all the lipids of the sarcolemmal membrane, with 93% present in the external leaflet.

-The sphingomyelins are almost cylindrical, although their alkyl tails often differ in the number of carbons with a high degree of saturation.
+The sphingomyelins are almost cylindrical, although their alkyl tails often differ in the number of carbons with high saturation.

-Its high transition temperature and a greater tendency to form intermolecular hydrogen bonds compared to similar phospholipids can lead to lateral heterogeneity and the spontaneous formation of microdomains.
+Its high transition temperature and a greater tendency to form intermolecular hydrogen bonds than similar phospholipids can lead to lateral heterogeneity and the spontaneous formation of microdomains.

 Sphingomyelins contain phosphocholine or phosphoethanolamine as their polar group and are therefore classified together with glycerophospholipids as phospholipids.